emilykmarx/kne/wtf/README.md

 ## Architecture
 The KNE portion is a random topology of Nokia routers with L3 interfaces.
 The size and connectedness of the topology can be changed by editing the call to `gen_topo_graph.py` in `deploy_topo_app.sh`.
-(The current values spin up a small topology that reproduces the crash problem.)
+(The current values spin up a small topology.)

 IPs and routes are configured statically, with a default route to the "egress" node.
 This node is of KNE type HOST, with the KNE interfaces connected to the routers and eth0 connected to Istio.